aman-upadhyay/FCP_ML/README.md

     Each of these folders contains
   - train.cxx file which is used for training the model.
   - a data file named in the format "CDMSlite_LIP.root".
   - a preprocessing.cxx file which takes in the CDMSlite_LIP.root file and creates the feature vector and saves it in XXX_organise.root file.
-One can use TBrouwser to check out the file.
+One can use TBrowser to check out the file.
   - plot.cxx that generates the input variable histogram plot saved as c1.png
   - weights stored in dataset/weight
 - application_on_trX